 What Is a Money Market Account?

-Money market accounts work similarly to savings accounts.
+Money market accounts work similarly to traditional savings accounts.
 They occupy the same niche in your banking: a risk-free place to hold cash so you can access it instantly.

 Like savings accounts, money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration.
 That means if your bank goes under, the federal government guarantees your money, up to $250,000.
 And that’s plenty for most of us, as few people leave that much cash in their asset allocation.